24th Annual Con Brio Whistler Music Festival

-For Concert & Symphonic Band, Wind Ensemble, Orchestra, Concert & Chamber Choir, Jazz Band & Vocal Jazz Ensemble
+For Concert & Symphonic Band, Wind Ensemble, Jazz Band, Orchestra, and choir

-There are five festival categories that operate concurrently within the Con Brio Whistler Music Festival:
+There are four festival categories that operate concurrently within the Con Brio Whistler Music Festival:

 - Concert Band: 22 or more performers in a balanced combination of brass, woodwind and percussion instruments.